sucho-archiving/sucho-archiving.github.io/browsertrix.md

 Upload that .wacz file to our [WACZ uploads form](https://forms.gle/N18MxWgoHtPB2xpz8).
 Make sure to add info the Notes field about any errors you encountered and any concerns you have aboaut the quality of the .wacz file.
 The Quality Control team can verify your lingering questions.

-Once you've submitted the Google Form, you're crawl is complete!
+Once you've submitted the Google Form, your crawl is complete!
 Thank you for your work.

 Please mark in the spreadsheet the row's status as "Submitted," and continue on to the next item.